EthernetWink/Module_14_Colmbia_Challenge/README.md

 ![TREE_plot](https://github.com/EthernetWink/Module_14_Colmbia_Challenge/assets/91394235/aa38f191-facf-4bb9-a0c2-920b446e83b7)

 What is interesting is these two different models yeild very similar results.
+The look identical the the eye.

 # Resources